Please wait while we process your payment

 Malcolm attracts the attention of a white woman, Sophia, and dances with her.
 He takes Laura home and then returns to the Roseland and eventually leaves with Sophia in her convertible.
 Malcolm soon dumps Laura and begins to date Sophia.
 Sophia has white boyfriends in addition to Malcolm, but Malcolm keeps her as a status symbol.
 By dating an attractive white woman who is not a prostitute, Malcolm becomes something of a celebrity at nightclubs and bars.
 When Ella finds out about Sophia, she disapproves.
 Malcolm decides to move in with Shorty.
 Over the next few years, Malcolm hears about Laura’s falling out with her grandmother, her introduction to drugs, and her stint as a prostitute.
 Looking back, Malcolm blames himself for ruining Laura’s life.

-This section shows how Malcolm’s strong criticism of prejudice within the black community develops early in his life.
-Malcolm finds irony in the quickness of Roxbury Hill blacks to judge each other and inflate their own status in artificial ways.
+This section shows how Malcolm’s strong criticism of prejudice within the Black community develops early in his life.
+Malcolm finds irony in the quickness of Roxbury Hill Black people to judge each other and inflate their own status in artificial ways.
 At a young age, Malcolm identifies the hypocrisy of his neighbors’ tendency to judge each other on the basis of age, home ownership, and length of residency in New England, rather than on the basis of individual actions or character.
-Though “Hill Negroes” arguably have a better quality of life than the many unemployed black residents of Boston, their unwillingness to acknowledge the menial nature of their jobs while they look down at poorer blacks makes them just as snobbish as racist whites.
+Though “Hill Negroes” arguably have a better quality of life than the many unemployed Black residents of Boston, their unwillingness to acknowledge the menial nature of their jobs while they look down at poorer Black people makes them just as snobbish as racist whites.
 As a bright youth who does not tolerate false pride or self-deception, Malcolm holds the overly judgmental habits of his middle-class neighbors in contempt.

 Malcolm’s experience shows that the tendency to deceive oneself is not tied to having money or being of a higher class than others.
-The conk hairstyle, popular in middle-class and poor neighborhoods alike, represents black self-defacement and loss of identity.
-The act of conking, which physically forces black hair to resemble white hair, is representative of the way that black people attempt to imitate white society.
+The conk hairstyle, popular in middle-class and poor neighborhoods alike, represents Black self-defacement and loss of identity.
+The act of conking, which physically forces Black hair to resemble white hair, is representative of the way that Black people attempt to imitate white society.
 “I know self-hatred first hand,” claims Malcolm after describing in grim detail the process of straightening his own nappy hair with a powerful lye solution.
-Like the drinking and gambling in the ghetto and the pride and delusion of Roxbury Hill, Malcolm views the conk as yet another tactic blacks use to distract themselves from the real problems of their exploitation at the hands of white society.
-Malcolm sees blacks, unwilling to accept their true appearance, doing themselves physical harm in order to make their hair fit a white ideal of beauty.
-This need to mesh with white society plagues blacks of all classes because the cost of not fitting in to white society is often too great.
+Like the drinking and gambling in the ghetto and the pride and delusion of Roxbury Hill, Malcolm views the conk as yet another tactic Black people use to distract themselves from the real problems of their exploitation at the hands of white society.
+Malcolm sees Black peopl that are unwilling to accept their true appearance as themselves physical harm in order to make their hair fit a white ideal of beauty.
+This need to mesh with white society plagues Black people of all classes because the cost of not fitting in to white society is often too great.